graphcore/examples/code_examples/tensorflow/ipuestimator/README.md

 1. Prepare the TensorFlow environment.
    Install the Poplar SDK following the Getting Started guide for your IPU system.
-   Make sure to run the enable.sh script and activate a Python3 virtualenv with gc_tensorflow installed.
+   Make sure to run the enable.sh script and activate a Python3 virtualenv with the tensorflow-1 wheel from the Poplar SDK installed.
 2. Train and test the model:

        python ipu_estimator_cnn.py